Shirokiya: Modern era

 In a surprise move, Tokyu opted to sell the Shirokiya company to the seven highest-ranking executives of the Hawaiian store for the amount of $1, taking a $23 million loss.
 The deal, which included the rights to build a future expansion at Tokyu's lone remaining Hawaii asset, the Shirokiya Department Store at Ala Moana Center, ensured the survival of Shirokiya, though there were some reports in the Japanese media about the loss of one of Japan's oldest companies to the U.S.

 The newly formed Shirokiya Holdings acted immediately, streamlining operations and assets, and renegotiating the lease on the remaining store.
 On November 17, 2002, Shirokiya reopened its doors, with then-Governor Benjamin J. Cayetano declaring the day to be "Shirokiya Day".
 The following year, on July 14, 2003, Shirokiya Holdings reported net sales of $35 million.

-On March 31, 2016, Shirokiya closed its Ala Moana Center department store location, and on June 25, 2016 opened the Shirokiya Japan Village Walk at a new street-level location in the same shopping center.
-Themed after a traditional Japanese town reminiscent of old Kyoto, the Japan Village Walk consisted of four main themes: Yataimura (food court & beer garden), Zeppin Plaza (shopping alleys), Omatsuri Hiroba (festival and event square) and Guardian Spirits Sanctuary (good luck deities).
-The former Shirokiya space above the Vintage Cave Club was converted into another Ala Moana Center food court called "The Lanai."
+On March 31, 2016, Shirokiya closed its Ala Moana Center department store location, and on June 25, 2016, opened the Shirokiya Japan Village Walk at a street-level location in the newly constructed Ewa wing of Ala Moana.
+The Japan Village Walk was a food hall themed after the shopping alleys of old Kyoto and consisted of over fifty vendors in four areas: Yataimura (food court & beer garden), Zeppin Plaza (shopping alleys), Omatsuri Hiroba (festival and event square) and Guardian Spirits Sanctuary (good luck deities).
+Part of the former Shirokiya department store space was converted into another Ala Moana Center food court called "The Lanai."

 Shirokiya's Japan Village Walk and its adjacent Vintage Cave restaurant closed in March 2020 due to the COVID-19 pandemic.
 In 2021, Ala Moana's parent company sued Shirokiya Holdings Inc. over almost $8 million in back rent for its locations which had never reopened following the 2020 closure.
 Shirokiya countersued claiming that Ala Moana had illegally terminated its leases and had not given the company opportunity to succeed due to pandemic closures and the move to the new location.
 Following a legal battle over access to equipment and property left in the shuttered locations, mediation attempts failed in November 2021.
+After remaining closed for several years, the former Village Walk location was redeveloped as a Dave & Buster's restaurant which opened on April 14, 2025.